 Seuss’s Crunk-Car is a massive steam-powered machine with legs, so it’s probably just a coincidence that “crunk” later got worked into hip hop.
 Still, he’ll always hold the distinction of being the first to put those five letters together on paper.

 3The First Draft Of Hop On Pop Taught Kids How To Say ‘Contraceptive’

-By the time Seuss wrote Hop On Pop, his editors, he believed, would publish anything he wrote.
-Seuss decided to test his theory out and slipped a family unfriendly line into his manuscript:
+By the time Seuss wrote Hop On Pop, his editors, he believed, would publish anything he had written.
+Seuss decided to test his theory and slipped a family-unfriendly line into his manuscript: